Abnormal dense and dilute nuclear systems: Dilute stable nuclear systems

 \subsection{Bose condensates of nuclear clusters}

-At densities when $f_0(n)<-1$ the incompressibility of nuclear matter is negative and, as we have mentioned, not only to the scalar particle-hole mode condensation but also the spinodal instability of matter may occur.
-In the low energy heavy-ion collisions this instability manifests itself in an abrupt increase of the production of $\alpha$ particles and other nuclear clusters, see \cite{Schulz1982,Curtin1983,BS1983,SVB1983,MV2019,Borderie}.
+At densities when $f_0(n)<-1$ the incompressibility of nuclear matter is negative and, as we have mentioned, not only the scalar particle-hole mode condensati on may occur but also the spinodal instability of matter.
+In the low energy heavy-ion collisions the latter instability manifests itself in an abrupt increase of the production of $\alpha$ particles and other nuclear clusters, see \cite{Schulz1982,Curtin1983,BS1983,SVB1983,MV2019,Borderie}.
 With a binding energy of 7.07\,MeV per nucleon $\alpha$ particles are bound as strongly as the most tightly bound nucleus of $^{52}$Fe.
-Under certain conditions $\alpha$ particles can form a stable Bose-Einstein condensate state (see Ref.~\cite{Typel2010,Schuck2016} and references therein).
-Reference \cite{Clark2023} argued that the spectrum of excitations in the system of interacting $\alpha$ particles is similar to the spectrum of He$^4$ and has the roton minimum at $k\neq 0$.
+Under certain conditions $\alpha$ particles can form a stable Bose-Einstein condensate state (see Ref.~\cite{Typel2010,Ropke:1998qs,Schuck2016} and references therein).
+Reference~\cite{Clark2023} argued that the spectrum of excitations in the system of interacting $\alpha$ particles is similar to the spectrum of He$^4$ and has the roton minimum at $k\neq 0$.
 If so, the inhomogeneous $\alpha$ condensate occupying the roton minimum could occur in the moving (e.g. rotating) pieces of the $\alpha$ particle system.
-Similar effects were studied in Refs.~\cite{Voskresensky1993,Voskresensky2023,KV2017}.
+Similar effects were studied in Refs.~\cite{Voskresensky1993,Voskresensky2023,KV2017}, see discussion in Sect.~\ref{Sec-rot-nucl-syst}.
 Also, one considers the possibility of deuteron condensation in dilute nuclear systems as discussed in Ref.~\cite{Lombardo2001}, despite the fact that deuterons are seven times weakly bound than $\alpha$ particles.

 Consider an extended nucleon system of large size and study whether it is possible to form a Bose-Einstein condensate from bosonic clusters consisting of an even number of nucleons.
 We must take into account an electric field and $\beta$ equilibrium conditions, as it was done in Ref.~\cite{Voskresensky1977,Migdal:1990vm} and discussed above in Section~\ref{sec:Anomalous}.